 About Anzac Cove

-Anzac Cove in Turkey’s Gallipoli Peninsula was the site where Australian and New Zealander troops landed on 25 April 1915.
+Anzac Cove in Turkey’s Gallipoli Peninsula is known as the site where Australian and New Zealander troops landed on 25 April 1915

-The Anzac Cove landings were part of the Gallipoli Campaign, an effort by the Commonwealth and by the French to remove Turkey from World War I. In fact, the troops were meant to land elsewhere, but were erroneously dropped at Anzac Cove, which was a steep and difficult terrain.
+The Anzac Cove landings were part of the Gallipoli Campaign, an effort by the Commonwealth and by the French to remove Turkey from World War One.
+The troops were meant to land elsewhere but were erroneously dropped at Anzac Cove, which was a steep and difficult terrain.

-Today, there are several memorials at Anzac Cove and it is the site where Anzac Day ceremonies are held.
-This site also features as one of our Top 10 Tourist Attractions in Turkey.
+Today, there are several memorials at Anzac Cove and it is the site where the dawn Anzac Day ceremonies are held.

 Discover the best Historic Sites in Turkey, from Hagia Sophia to the Helles Memorial and more, includes interactive map of the top Turkish cultural locations and monuments.